maherou/Teaching/files/CS317/TimingCode.md

 location: "Collegeville, MN, USA"
 ---

-### A Brief Overview of C++ Execution Timing
+### A Brief Overview of Execution Timing

 #### Introduction
 Making code more efficient requires measuring the time required to complete execution of a given phase or set of functions.
-Someone who is just learning C++ may be surprised by the wide variety of timing methods available, and the relatively recent emergence of a standard for timing C++ code.
+Typically, a programming language has some means to capture the current time by calling a function.
+Calling the function prior to starting a timed region, storing that time value, and then calling the function right after the timed region and computing the difference, provides the way to obtain timings.

 #### Simple Best Practices for Timing Code
 In the early decades of computing, execution of a given set of instructions was quite predictable, in fact a well-informed programmer could count the number of clock cycle required to execute a sequence of instructions without running the code.
 Presently, computer designs are very complicated and each processor is simultaneously executing a number of instructions, waiting on the delivery of data or servicing an interrupt.
 Furthermore, each processor is part of an ecosystem where it shares and competes for resources with other processors.